on Orders $1,250+

 Chillums often have a bigger opening at the bowl and a smaller opening for the mouthpiece, while one-hitters are one solid bar.
 The most common one-hitter you see are the metal ones with a cigarette design across it, which makes it inconspicuous from far enough away.

 A small water pipe, bubblers typically have a bottom base, a chamber, and a stem, along with sometimes a carb.
 Much smaller than a bong, bubblers use a similar water filtration system that helps to regulate the temperature of the smoke.

 The larger of the water pipes, bongs are the classic most stoners are familiar with.
 Most have either an intricate, complex design or just a simple, straight tube, sometimes with various percolators.
 They can be some of the priciest glass pieces, but they also deliver some of the strongest hits.

 Dab rigs are the pieces in the smoking world that help even the most experienced stoner take a true punch of a hit.
 Used for concentrate instead of flower, dab rigs come in a massive plethora of shapes and sizes.
 Some are meant to carry water while others can just be hit dry.

-Similar to dab rigs, nectar collectors are strictly for concentrate.
+Similar to dab rigs, Concentrate Gathering Tools are strictly for concentrate.
 Just heat the end of it, or the titanium or quartz nail it has, until it’s at the right temperature.
-Then, you just slide it over your serving of wax and inhale, like you’re a bee taking nectar from a flower.
+Then, you just slide it over your serving of wax and inhale, like you’re a bee taking dab from a flower.